tylerlong/manate/README.md

 ## Version 2.x

 This is the branch for version 2.x.
-It is current in heavy development.
+It is a complete rewrite of [1.x](https://github.com/tylerlong/manate/tree/1.x).

-For a stable version, please check [1.x branch](https://github.com/tylerlong/manate/tree/1.x).

 ## Why choose manate?